 The Greek island of Mykonos has drawn stars from all over the world since the early 1950s.
 Many have come and gone but Petros the Pelican stayed on to become the superstar of Mykonos!
-You will see Petros taking a stroll by the windmills, enjoying a seafood meze in Little Italy or posing proudly for the tourist-paparazzi!
+You will see Petros taking a stroll by the windmills, enjoying a seafood meze in Little Venice or posing proudly for the tourist-paparazzi!
 He declares a permanent resident of the island, though by nature he is a traveler.

 A Local Legend

 Petros was a Rhodopean Pelican who became the official mascot of the island of Mykonos.
 In 1955, a local fisherman, Captain Antonis Charitopoulos, picked him up from the sea exhausted and in ill-health.
 The huge bird had apparently lost its way during its migration.
 It was the first time the islanders had seen such a creature and it was love at first sight.
 The pelican was adopted by the fisherman Theodoris Kyrantonis who named him “Petros” after Petros Drakopoulo, a Mykonian hero during World War II.
 He was provided with care and after he had recovered, the pelican stayed on and became a permanent citizen of the island.
 With the right look and character, he seemed to be made for Mykonos.
 Social and independent, cheerful and lazy, always ready to welcome strangers and entertain them, let them caress him and then proudly pose for a photo - Mykonos was his!

 Petros the Pelican went on to become the superstar of Mykonos and enjoyed the pleasures of the island alongside other VIPs and jet setters, such as Aristotle Onassis, Maria Callas, Grace Kelly, Brigitte Bardot, Alain Delon, Melina Mercouri, and many more.